-- 1. Create a user group and grant permissions to it. - Create a user group on the IAM console and click Authorize in the Operation column to assign the IMS ReadOnlyAccess permissions to the group. - Create an IAM user and add it to the user group.
-Create a user on the IAM console and add it to the user group created in 1 by choosing Authorize in the Operation column. - 3.
+1. Create a user group and assign permissions.

+Create a user group on the IAM console, and grant the read-only permission to the group by assigning the IMS ReadOnlyAccess permission.

+- 2. Create an IAM user and add it to the user group. - Create a user on the IAM console and add the user to the group created in 1. - 3.
 Log in and verify permissions. - Log in to the management console using the IAM user, switch to a region where the permissions take effect, and verify the permissions (assume that the user has only the IMS ReadOnlyAccess permission). - In the Service List, choose Image Management Service.
 On the IMS console, perform operations except querying images, such as creating, modifying, and deleting an image. - For example, click Create Private Image in the upper right corner.
 If you are prompted insufficient permissions, the IMS ReadOnlyAccess permission has taken effect. - Choose any other service in the Service List, such as Virtual Private Cloud.
 If a message appears indicating insufficient permissions to access the service, the IMS ReadOnlyAccess permission has taken effect.